Embassy of Indonesia, Beijing

 The Embassy of the Republic of Indonesia in Beijing (Kedutaan Besar Republik Indonesia di Beijing; 印度尼西亚共和国驻华大使馆) is the diplomatic mission of the Republic of Indonesia to the People's Republic of China.
 The embassy is concurrently accredited to Mongolia.
-Indonesia also has three consulate generals in Guangzhou, Hong Kong, dan Shanghai.
+Indonesia also has three consulate generals in Guangzhou, Hong Kong, and Shanghai.
 The first Indonesian ambassador to China was Arnold Mononutu (1953–1955).
 The current ambassador, Djauhari Oratmangun, was appointed by President Joko Widodo on 20 February 2018.

 History

 Diplomatic relations between Indonesia and China were established on 13 April 1950.
 The Indonesian government sent Isak Mahdi from the Indonesian embassy in Bangkok to Beijing to establish a diplomatic mission.
 Mahdi was then appointed Chargé d'affaires of the mission until the arrival of the first Indonesian ambassador to China, Arnold Mononutu.